 Rooting succulents from leaves is a fascinating process if you’ve never tried it before.
 In short, many species of succulents possess the ability to grow an entire new plant from just a single leaf.
 We exploit this for easy propagation by purposely removing leaves or replanting fallen leaves to create more succulents.

 If you want to propagate your succulent from a leaf pulling, first locate a nice plump leaf on the plant.
 Take it between your fingers and gently twist (not pull!) it off.
 The leaf has to come off in its entirety: if it rips, it won’t take.

 Once you’ve obtained your leaves, put them away for a few days to leave them to dry.
 This allows the open “wound” where you pulled the leaf from the mother plant to callous over, preventing rot later on.
 The leaves itself won’t mind lying around for a few days, as they contain plenty of water and won’t dry out.

 Once the time has come, prepare (a) pot(s) and simply lay the leaves on top of the soil.
-Dipping them in rooting hormone before is optional; it can speed things up, but nature will do its job perfectly well by itself.
+Dipping them in rooting hormone before is optional; as it can speed things up, but nature will do its job perfectly well by itself.
 Gently press the leaves into the soil a bit without burying them and place the pot(s) in a bright spot without direct sunlight.
 And now you wait, spraying the leaves daily to encourage sprouting.

 The fact that the leaves aren’t buried allows you to see what’s going on.
 You’ll usually (but not always) see some bright pink or white roots sprout from the leaf first.
-After a while (generally less than a month), a teeny tiny copy of the mother plant starts to form.
+After a while, generally less than a month, a teeny tiny copy of the mother plant starts to form.

 Leave it attached to the leaf, which will dry out and fall off by itself eventually.
 Switch to regular watering once the roots have firmly settled into the soil.

 2. How to propagate succulents from cuttings

-Another easy way to propagate succulents is to take cuttings: pieces of stem that contain more than one leaf.
+As we said, another easy way to propagate succulents is to take cuttings: pieces of stem that contain more than one leaf.
 To take a stem cutting from a succulent, whip out your clean scissors or knife and behead the plant.
 Sounds harsh, but no worries: the mother plant will proceed by growing multiple new tops.

 Again, you can dip the end in rooting hormone before to promote faster rooting, but it’s not necessary to do so for successful propagation.
 Place the pot in a light location that doesn’t get direct sun (fresh props are a little weaker than established succulents and don’t deal well with the sun’s harsh rays).

 Give the cutting a few sprays of water around its base every other day or so until it has firmly rooted.
-It’s a little harder to tell when this has happened because you can’t actually see the roots, but a surefire way to establish that a cutting has rooted under the soil is when it starts sprouting new leaves.
+It’s a little harder to tell when this has happened because you can’t actually see the roots, but a surefire way to establish that cutting has rooted under the soil is when it starts sprouting new leaves.

-Rooting succulents from cuttings work well for any species that have a stem.
+Tip: Rooting succulents from cuttings work well for any species that have a stem.
 Crassula, rosette succulents, Sedum, Senecio… easy peasy!

 3. How to propagate succulents from offsets

-If it’s not time to repot yet but you still want to separate pups, an easy way to do so is to take a clean knife and carefully push it straight down between the mother plant and the pup.
+If it’s not time to re-pot yet, but you still want to separate pups, an easy way to do so is to take a clean knife and carefully push it straight down between the mother plant and the pup.
 You’ll hear the connection snap and will then be able to remove the pup from the pot with some gentle twisting and tugging.
 The root system will likely take a hit, but it’s nothing the pup won’t be able to fix.

 Once a pup has been potted up, continue watering it as you would any succulent: let the soil dry out fully and then flood it.
 No plant likes being moved, so prepare for some degree of shriveling and possibly some leaf drop.
 Nothing to worry about, as the succulent will most likely bounce back within a few weeks.
 Seeing new growth?
 As with stem cuttings, that’s a surefire sign of success.